Peeyush-Jha/cse15l-lab-reports/Lab1.md

+# Getting Started
+Hello future CSE 15L Students.
+In this Lab we are going to learn how to do the following 3 things -
+* Installing VScode
+* Remotely Connecting to a server in CSE Building
+* Trying out some commands on terminal

+Aren't you all excited !!
+So take out your laptops and let us begin-

 # Installing VScode
 ---
 First, we need to install an application where we would write our commands.
 The software we will be using for this purpose is VScode.